lukitoki1/bsc-diploma/README.md

 # diploma
-Repository for code and docummentation of diploma project.
+Repository for code and documentation of diploma project.